4 movements to balance your yin yoga practice

 Pointer Dog Pose

-S.A.T.Y.A Spinal Undualtion
+Spinal Undualtion

-This movement is similar to a sit up, except the focus is on moving with the breath.
-Focus on the wave like movement through the spine and the connection between the cranium and the sacrum.
+This last movement opens the diaphragm, frees up mobility in the sacrolumbar junction, and helps you access your core musculature.
+It is similar to a sit-up, except the focus is on moving with the breath.
+Focus on the wave-like movement through the spine and the connection between the cranium and the sacrum.

-You can also come up on a twist, then lower down through centre a few times.
+You can also come up on a twist, then lower down through the centre a few times.
 Finish this movement by doing a few cycles back up through the midline before releasing to the floor and pausing.
 Feel any space and subtle changes in the body and tissues.

 I hope that gives you some ideas for your next yoga practice!

-Mindful Yin Yoga Foundations Teacher Training
+Mindful Yin Yoga Foundations Online Training

 More To Explore

-blog post meditation to pause and relax jennifer raye
+blog post yoga nidra meditation jennifer raye

 Read More →